 Ingredients

-- Using food processor, coarsely powder almonds and pista
+- Using a food processor (mixie jar or blender), coarsely powder almonds and pista.

-- Heat butter in a nonstick pan on medium-low flame.
+- Heat ghee in a nonstick pan on medium-low flame.
 Add the coarsely powdered nuts and saute them for 2 to 3 minutes.
 Make sure not to burn the nuts.

-- Meanwhile in another pan on medium heat, add sugar, saffron threads, and water.
-Once it dissolves completely, continue to simmer till you get one string consistency.
+- Meanwhile, add sugar, saffron threads, and water to another pan on medium heat.
+Once it dissolves completely, continue to simmer until you get one-string consistency.

-- For one string consistency, dip a wooden spoon in the syrup and lift out.
+- Dip a wooden spoon in the syrup and lift out.
 Allow a few seconds to cool.
-Now, touch the syrup with your forefinger and then touch your forefinger and thumb together and pull apart gently.
+Now, touch the syrup with your forefinger, and then touch your forefinger and thumb together and pull apart gently.
 You should see one string.
-Cook until you get one string consistency.

-- Add the sugar syrup to the roasted ingredients from step I, cardamom powder, green food color and continue stirring it for 5 to 6 minutes on medium low flame till it leaves the side of the pan.
+- Add the sugar syrup to the roasted nuts, cardamom powder, and green food color and continue stirring it for 5 to 6 minutes on medium flame until it leaves the side of the pan.

 - Transfer this mixture onto a greased plate or parchment paper.
 Spread it to desired thickness.
-Sprinkle additional nuts of desired and press slightly using back of the ladle.
+Sprinkle additional nuts if desired and press slightly using the back of the ladle.

 - Allow it to cool down completely.
 Cut them into desired shapes.